-In addition to managing area risk and avoiding ‘property lemons’, you need to learn a lot more to be a successful investor in the current environment.
-There are many property investment strategies that simply don’t work in Auckland at this time, yet there are strategies that do work despite the low yields and the market peaking.
-But the types of things that our property director, Matthew Gilligan, does in Auckland that are working, don’t necessarily transfer out of Auckland where the market
+In addition to managing area risk and avoiding ‘property lemons’, you need to learn a lot more to be a successful investor.
+There are many property investment strategies that simply don’t work at various stages of the property cycle or in certain areas, and you need to adjust your strategy depending on what the market is doing and where you are investing.
+For instance, the types of things that our property director, Matthew Gilligan, does in Auckland that are working, don’t necessarily transfer out of Auckland where the market

 Tax and finance

-Another thing we discuss at Property School is how to avoid becoming a victim of a shock event in the economy.
+Property School is how to avoid becoming a victim of a shock event in the economy.
 This involves a combination of choosing the lowest risk property investment strategies coupled with appropriate taxation, asset protection and finance structures.
-For years GRA have been forefront leaders in New Zealand at designing taxation and asset protection structures for property investors and controlling the financing arrangements to minimise the ability of banks to harm your
+For years GRA have been forefront leaders in New Zealand at designing taxation and asset protection structures for property investors.
+We know how to manage financing arrangements to minimise the ability of banks to harm your

 Portfolio building and yield analysis

 One of the things seasoned investors understand is that some strategies, despite being fantastic, simply are not financially viable in all households.
 Plainly speaking, investors need to choose strategies that are financially viable and appropriate for their circumstances.
 You also need to become familiar with property vernacular and the numbers pertaining to property investment.
 Additionally, it is important to understand how tax affects your return, and part of your commercial planning and choice of strategies requires you to pick the most tax-effective strategies.